Patriarchal blessing: In early Mormonism

-In the LDS Church today
+In the LDS Church

-In the Church of Jesus Christ of Latter-day Saints (LDS Church), a patriarchal blessing is given when an authorized patriarch (a man ordained to the priesthood office of patriarch) places his hands on the head of the recipient and pronounces said blessing.
+In the Church of Jesus Christ of Latter-day Saints (LDS Church), a patriarchal blessing is an ordinance which is given when an authorized patriarch (a man ordained to the priesthood office of patriarch) places his hands on the head of the recipient and pronounces said blessing.
 The recipient must have previously received a recommendation for the blessing from his or her bishop.
 This is dependent on an interview by which the bishop determines the applicant's worthiness and readiness.
 The purpose of a patriarchal blessing is (1) to identify the tribe of Israel to which the individual belongs, whether literal or "adopted", along with the responsibilities and blessings associated; (2) to bless the member with knowledge and the spiritual gifts that may be obtained by obedience to gospel principles; (3) to give advice or help to the individual (often this includes foretelling of possible future events, opportunities, and temptations).
 Within the church, a patriarchal blessing is considered to be a revelation for the recipient, with the promises made in the blessing considered conditional upon the recipient's obedience to gospel principles.

 A person is informed of the tribe of Israel to which they belong.
 This is done to acknowledge the fulfillment of the church doctrine that through baptism, members become part of the House of Israel.
 Additionally, it is believed that each tribe differs and a person may come to understand the unique circumstances of his or her life better by knowing to which tribe they belong.
 The differences between the tribes are generally acknowledged to arise from the differences in the blessings Jacob pronounced upon his sons and Joseph's sons, Ephraim and Manasseh.

 A patriarchal blessing is usually pronounced upon a member only once.
 In rare circumstances, a person may receive permission to receive an additional patriarchal blessing.
 The blessing is usually performed in the home of the patriarch or of the seeker.
 In general, only close family members, such as parents or the person's spouse, are present.
 The patriarch places his hands on the seated person's head and speaks the blessing aloud.
 A record of the blessing is made at the same time.
 Transcribed copies of all blessings are stored in church records and are considered by the church to be revelation.